-The generated and characterized ultrashort, ultrabroadband EUV and soft X-ray pulses are ideally suited for single-shot, time-resolved EUV and soft X-ray absorption spectroscopy (TR-XAS) experiments.
+The generated and characterized ultrashort, ultrabroadband EUV and soft X-ray pulses are excellently suited to single-shot, time-resolved EUV and soft X-ray absorption spectroscopy (TR-XAS) experiments.
 By carefully ‘monochromatizing’ such light sources, femtosecond time-resolved EUV and soft X-ray photoelectron spectroscopy (TR-XPS) experiments will also be enabled.
 To facilitate such applications, the high-intensity HHG driving laser must be filtered from the useful VUV, EUV, or soft X-ray radiation and the generated ionizing radiation must be manipulated (at least refocused) for utilization in experiments.
-A primary challenge is achieving both of these things while maintaining ultrashort pulse durations and maximizing transmission of the generated ionizing radiation as it is passed to experiments.
-We are co-developing with NP-AOS and FG-ANT and applying novel, bespoke, high-efficiency X-ray optical assemblies to address these challenges and to bring the LIDUX facility into operation.
+A primary challenge is achieving both of these things while maintaining ultrashort pulse durations and maximizing the transfer efficiency of the generated ionizing radiation to experiments.
+We are co-developing and applying novel, bespoke, high-efficiency X-ray optical assemblies with NP-AOS and FG-ANT to address these challenges and to bring the LIDUX facility into operation.

 Soft X-ray Spectroscopy & the Push Towards Few-Femtosecond Time-Resolution